 #1: Singapore Airlines

 It shouldn’t be a surprise that Singapore Airlines (SIA) is at the top of our list.
 The airline has won the World’s Best Airline several years in a row.
 And the food?
 It’s out of this world.
 SIA uses a “pressurized tasting room” to make sure each piece tastes anything but bland.
-Some of our favorites are Cantonese roast duck with vegetables and steamed rice, rigatoni in a parmesan butter sauce served with grilled porcini and leek, and grilled prawns in parmigiano sauce with sauteed spinanch and parpadella pasta in zucchini coat.
+Some of our favorites are Cantonese roast duck with vegetables and steamed rice, rigatoni in a parmesan butter sauce served with grilled porcini and leek, and grilled prawns in Parmigiano sauce with sauteed spinach and parpadella pasta in zucchini coat.

-Passengers in Suites, First Class, Business Class and Premium Economy can Book the Cook (pre-order a meal) 24 hours before departure, and choose from a variety of Asian and Western menu options curated by eight world-renowned chefs.
+Passengers in suites, first class, business class, and premium economy can Book the Cook (pre-order a meal) 24 hours before departure, and choose from a variety of Asian and Western menu options curated by eight world-renowned chefs.
 Yes, eight!
 These culinary artists are dedicated to creating dishes with the freshest ingredients, and as seasons change, so do their cuisines.

 Emirates has made it to number two on our list, serving passengers in Business and First Class Middle Eastern-style dishes with a world-class champagne pairing menu.
 Like Singapore Airlines, chefs working for Emirates use fresh, locally sourced ingredients to create gourmet dishes inspired by the region.

 Each meal is served on bone china plates from Royal Doulton with cutlery from Robert Welch.
-Our favorite cuisines are potatoes and seasonal vegetables with Lamb with rosemary sauce, “Achaari murgh” (chicken in a spicy and tangy gravy, served with braised lentils with bottle gourd and saada pulao), or spinach and pine nut ravioli with braised cherry tomatoes and Parmesan.
+Our favorite cuisines are potatoes and seasonal vegetables with Lamb with rosemary sauce, “Achaari murgh” (chicken in a spicy and tangy gravy, served with braised lentils with bottle gourd and Saada pulao), or spinach and pine nut ravioli with braised cherry tomatoes and Parmesan.

 #3: Air New Zealand

 Michael Meredith and Peter Gordon teamed up as the new consultant chefs for Air New Zealand (Air NZ).
 How much luckier can you get?
 The airline serves a mouthwatering, innovative cuisine made from fresh ingredients, paired with premium New Zealand wines.
-From dishes like Seared hapuka in miso coconut broth with shitake rice, gai lan and fresh coriander salsa to parsnip and yellow split pea soup with blackened corn and mustard seed relish—Air NZ will take your tastebuds to a whole new world.
+From dishes like Seared hapuka in miso coconut broth with shitake rice, gai-lan and fresh coriander salsa to parsnip and yellow split pea soup with blackened corn and mustard seed relish—Air NZ will take your taste buds to a whole new world.

 #4: Qatar Airways

 Business and First Class passengers aboard Qatar have the pleasure of enjoying a traditional Middle Eastern platter curated by a master culinary chef, Nobu Matsuhisa.
-He takes into account how tastebuds change with altitude, and is thus able to create cuisines that taste just as good above 30,000 feet as they do below.
+He takes into account how taste buds change with altitude and is thus able to create cuisines that taste just as good above 30,000 feet as they do below.

 Matsuhisa says, “I like to see my customers eating, drinking, smiling, and laughing.
 This is happiness.
 Qatar Airways understands my philosophy.
 It’s like a nice marriage, a balance in the food.
 Perfect is difficult, but I like to be as close to a high point as much as possible.
 I always try my best.”